Data Protection Statement

 - The personal data was collected in connection with services of the information society offered in accordance with Art.
 8, Para.
 1 GDPR.

 Should one of the above grounds apply and a data subject wishes to request the deletion of personal data stored with Trianel GmbH, they may contact our Data Protection Officer or another member of staff of the entity responsible for processing at any time.
-The Data Protection Officer at Trianel GmbH or another member of staff will arrange immediately for the data to be deleted as requested.
+The Data Protection Officer at Trianel GmbH or another member of staff will arrange for the deletion request to be processed immediately.

 If the personal data has been publicised by Trianel GmbH and if our company as the controller according to Art.
 17, Para.
 1 GDPR is obliged to delete the personal data, Trianel GmbH shall take appropriate measures, including of a technical nature, taking into account the available technology and implementation costs, in order to inform other entities responsible for the data processing that process the publicised personal data of the fact that the data subject has requested from these other entities responsible for processing the data that all links to this personal data, or copies or replications of this personal data, be deleted, if processing is not required.
 The Data Protection Officer at Trianel GmbH or another member of staff will arrange for the necessary action to be taken in individual cases.